-We may all be familiar with this question and its accompanying answer from the bible in Genesis 4:9 (NKJV) when God asked Cain "Cain where is Abel your brother?
+We may all be familiar with this question and its accompanying answer from the Bible in Genesis 4:9 when God asked Cain "Cain where is Abel your brother?
 Cain replied, "I do not know, am I my brother's keeper?"
 I have heard this phrase "am I my brother's keeper?" used countless times by a lot of people, my self inclusive.
 The phrase is used as if to say, am I responsible for anyone other than myself?

-One day some of the kids scattered the puzzle they were piecing together because they had to leave the classroom.
-The youngest boy who is about four years of age didn't want them to mess up the puzzle; he planned to get back to it later.
-But the kids paid him no mind and messed it up.
+One day, some of the kids scattered the puzzle they were piecing together because they had to leave the classroom.
+The youngest boy who was four years old didn't want them to mess up the puzzle; he planned to get back to it later.
+However, the kids paid him no mind and messed it up.
 He started crying hysterically.

 It got me thinking if this was the plan God had in mind for His creation all along.
-A world where people don't just look out for themselves, but also look out for one another.
+A world where people don't just look out for themselves, but also look out for their neighbor.
 A world where we fight to help each other rather than put each other down.
 A world where we make sure the other person gets their work done, and work so efficiently to get ours done on time so we can help those lagging behind.

 A world where we care if others can feed or clothe themselves.
 What a world that will be.
 In the book of Matthew chapter 18 (NKJV), the disciples of Jesus came to Him asking who the greatest in the Kingdom of Heaven is.
-Jesus before He responds in verse 2, calls a little child and sets him in the midst of them saying “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
+Jesus before He responds in verse two calls a little child and sets him in the midst of them saying “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
 Therefore whoever humbles himself as a little child is the greatest in the kingdom of heaven.”

-As I watch those little kids, they don't have a care in the world.
-They just want to help themselves and get to the next level together.
-When they are in class, and one of them walks in, they start cheering them on, calling out their name (like the audience of The Wendy William show do for Wendy), and they come together to give their classmate who just walked in a hug.
-All of them are locked up in one big bear hug as I watch a child who came in with a straight face, change to a face full of smiles, because of the warm welcome they just received from their peers.
+As I watched those little kids, they didn't have a care in the world.
+They just wanted to help themselves and get to the next level together.
+Usually, when one of them walked into class, they began to cheer them on, calling out their name (as the audience of The Wendy William show do for Wendy), and then they concluded their cheer-leading by giving their classmate who just walked in a hug.
+I watched as a child who arrived at school with a straight face, subsequently turn their frown to a face full of smiles, because of the warm welcome they received from their peers.

 "Let each of you look out not only for his own interests but also for the interest of others."
 (Philippians 2:4)

 In the world we live in today, many people want to rise to the top just for their selfish gain.
 They don't care who they step on or tear down in the process.
 It's all about what I can do for myself when I get to the top.
 It's a dog eat dog mentality that a lot of people possess.
-Just take a second and imagine a work environment that encourages everyone to thrive, where everyone is looking out for each other like these children do and cheering their colleagues on when they see them having a hard time.
+Just take a second and imagine a work environment that encourages everyone to thrive, where everyone is looking out for each other like these children did and cheering on their colleagues when they see them having a hard time.

 A little story to bring to drive my point home